HartmannLab/UELer/README.md

 ## New Update
 ### v0.2.0-alpha
+**Fast-test dependency isolation**
+- Forced the shared bootstrap to install in-process seaborn/scipy stubs whenever pandas is stubbed so heatmap imports no longer reach for the real libraries, and wired the annotation palette suite to load the bootstrap before importing viewer modules to guarantee the lightweight shims take effect.
+- Added explicit stub markers for the installed modules so subsequent imports keep reusing the lightweight implementations during `unittest` discovery.

+**Chart widget layout compatibility**
+- Updated the chart plugin to build every `VBox`/`HBox` with the `children=` keyword, ensuring older ipywidgets stubs capture the controls and plot panes so footer layout assertions reflect production behavior.
+- Retained the legacy `color_points` signature while documenting the unused `selected_colors` parameter to satisfy lint without altering callers.

 **Compatibility import shims**
 - Registered lazy module aliases bridging the new `ueler.*` namespace to the legacy `viewer` modules via `_compat.register_module_aliases`, letting notebooks adopt the packaged layout without eager imports.
 - Hardened the alias finder to fall back to stubbed modules lacking `ModuleSpec` metadata so fast-stub tests keep loading lightweight plugin placeholders without errors.